Updated May 2023

 The SSCP is an entry-level certification from ISC2 that focuses on IT infrastructure security.
 It's geared toward systems administrators, security analysts, network security engineers, database administrators, and similar professionals.

-The 3-hour exam consists of 125 multiple-choice questions.
+The three-hour exam consists of 125 multiple-choice questions.

-To become certified, you must have 1 year of experience in at least 1 of the 7 domains covered on the test.
+To become certified, you must have one year of experience in at least one of the seven domains covered on the test.
 These include:

 ☑️ Security administration and operations